tribbloid/spookystuff/README.md

 ...
 (75 lines)
 ```

-#### 2. Find interchangeable parts of a washing machine on appliancepartspros.com
+#### 2. Machine parts Search
-- Goal: Find all parts on model 'A210S', print the full name of the model, schematic description, description/brand/and number of each part, and all their substitutes
+- Goal: Given a washing machine model 'A210S', search on AppliancePartsPros.com for the model's full name,  a list of schematic descriptions (with each one describing a subsystem), for each schematic, search for data of all enumerated machine parts: their description/manufacturer/OEM number, and a list of each one's substitutes.
+Join them all together and print them out.
 - Query:
 ```
     (sc.parallelize(Seq("A210S")) +>